Greek Chicken Meatballs

 - Don’t overmix the meat mixture!
 Be sure to combine the ingredients for the meatball mixture gently.
 Overmixing can make the meatballs’ texture tough.

-- Use an instant-read thermometer.
+- Use an instant-read meat thermometer.
 Check doneness with a thermometer (165°F internal temp) for the best texture and for proper food safety.

 Let the meatballs cool completely, then store in an airtight container in the fridge for up to 4 days.